erikh2000/decentapp-template/README.md

 ## Using Ollama Instead of WebLLM

-I've found that Ollama is better to use during development, because it keeps the LLM available even if you refresh-browser/hot-reload your web app.
+I've found that Ollama is sometimes better to use during development, because it keeps the LLM available even if you refresh-browser/hot-reload your web app.
 Ollama is a separate process that runs natively and must be installed.
 A local web server is able to make `fetch()` calls to a local Ollama server.
 But when you deploy your web app to a production web host, the web app will no longer be able to call Ollama or any local server (without contriving a specific configuration that users of your web app are unlikely to repeat).

 So basically, WebLLM will work for both local development and production hosting.
 But Ollama is nicer for local development.
 And WebLLM (not Ollama) will work for production web hosting.